MateiAmbrus/comptia-a-plus-portfolio-theory-and-practice/README.md

-# CompTIA A+ Study Repository
+# CompTIA A+ Theory

-This repository documents my complete preparation for the CompTIA A+ certification exam.
+This repository contains all the theory material for the CompTIA A+ certification.

-The repository is divided into two parts:
+The content is organized according to the two main parts of the exam:

-- **Theory** — Structured notes, diagrams, and annotated screenshots explaining key concepts.
-- **Practice** — Hands-on labs and mini-projects applying the theory in real-world scenarios.

-Together, these materials demonstrate both my technical understanding and my ability to apply knowledge effectively.
+- **Core 1:**
+  - Mobile Devices
+  - Networking
+  - Hardware
+  - Virtualization and Cloud Computing
+  - Hardware and Network Troubleshooting

+- **Core 2:**
+  - Operating Systems
+  - Security
+  - Software Troubleshooting
+  - Operational Procedures

+Each section is structured to align with the official exam objectives, providing a clear and organized reference for study and review.